RS2G: Data-Driven Scene-Graph Extraction and Embedding for Robust Autonomous Perception and Scenario Understanding: Experimental Results

-Our proposed model comprises three main modules, graph extraction, spatial model, and temporal model.
-For graph extraction, we implement two variants with RS2G: 1D MLP and 2D MLP, corresponding to the number of MLP layers used for the encoders (1 layer and 2 layers).
-The 1D MLP has a node encoder shape of 15x15 and an edge encoder shape of 30x15, since the edge encoder takes in the features of two nodes at a time.
-The 2D MLP has a node encoder shape of 15x15x15 and an edge encoder shape of 30x30x15.
-Our spatial and temporal modeling components follow the structure of the MRGCN+LSTM model from \cite{yu2021scene} for fair comparison.
-Thus, for modeling spatial graph features, we use a 2-layer MRGCN with Self-Attention Graph Pooling and \textit{mean} readout.
-We use a 2-layer LSTM with temporal attention as the temporal readout operation.
-Since we model risk assessment as a binary classification task, we evaluate each model in terms of Accuracy, Matthews Correlation Coefficient (MCC) \cite{chicco2020advantages}, and Area Under the ROC Curve (AUC) \cite{bradley1997use}.
+\textbf{Baseline Models:} We compare $\Design$ with (\romannumeral 1) the SOTA rule-based graph extraction and learning approach~\cite{yu2021scene}, denoted as ``Rule-Based'' graph extraction in our experiments; and (\romannumeral 2) the SOTA DL-based approach utilizing the CNN+LSTM architecture~\cite{yurtsever2019risky}, which we denote its graph extraction as ``None'' since this method does not use graphs.

+\textbf{Evaluation Metrics:} As we model risk assessment as a binary classification task, we evaluate each model in terms of Accuracy, Matthews Correlation Coefficient (MCC) \cite{chicco2020advantages}, and Area Under the ROC Curve (AUC) \cite{bradley1997use}.
 Accuracy in this case is the standard metric indicating the percentage of correctly classified scenes.
-AUC score is a typical metric for scoring classifiers across multiple decision boundaries; it ranges from 0.0 to 1.0 with higher performance indicating a more robust model.
-MCC score is considered a more reliable metric than accuracy for scoring models on imbalanced datasets; an MCC score of -1.0 represents an always wrong classifier, 1.0 represents an always correct classifier, and 0.0 represents a random classifier.
-The number of risky and non-risky scenes in each dataset is shown in Table \ref{tab:imbalance}.
+AUC score is a typical metric for scoring classifiers across multiple decision boundaries; it ranges from $0.0$ to $1.0$ with higher performance indicating a more robust model.
+MCC score is considered a more reliable metric than accuracy for evaluating models on imbalanced datasets.
+Specifically, an MCC score of $-1.0$ represents an always wrong classifier, $1.0$ represents an always correct classifier, and $0.0$ represents a random classifier.

-Regarding baseline models, we primarily compare with the rule-based graph-extraction and learning approach proposed in \cite{yu2021scene} as it is a state-of-the-art method for this task.
-We denote this method as "Rule-Based" graph extraction in the experiments.
-We also compare against the previous state-of-the-art: the CNN+LSTM architecture from \cite{yurtsever2019risky}.
-Since this method does not use graphs, we denote its graph extraction as "None."

-For training and evaluating each model, we use a 7-to-3 train-test split for each dataset.
-The only exception is the transfer experiments, where we train with 70\% of the training dataset and evaluate with 100\% of the testing dataset since they are distinct.
-We used a Linux server with an Intel Xeon E5 CPU and an Nvidia Titan Xp GPU for training and evaluating each model.
-Notably, the RS2G models were slower to train since they needed to train the graph encoder layers in addition to the MRGCN and LSTM layers.
-Additionally, the edge density of the graphs affected training time since each edge adds graph convolution operations, enabling the sparser rule-based graphs to train faster.
-Training speed and convergence could be improved in future work if graph sparsity is encouraged during RS2G training (e.g., via additional training objectives).